marcotav/unsupervised-learning/clustering-for-customer-segmentation/README.md

        width="650">
 </p>
 <br>

-- The other shows which offers were accepted by which customers.
+- The other shows which offers were accepted by which customers:
 <br>
 <br>
 <p align="center">